SlashD9/PracticalPython/README.md

 2. Function 2: get_answer()
     * This function returns a line (answer) based on the number given as an argument to the function.

+3. Function 3: get_scores()
+    * This function reuturns a list of scores from the score.txt file.

 ### Run.py